Richard Varick: Service under General Arnold

-Varick briefly resumed his law in private practice, which proved challenging in his politically volatile hometown of New York City—which was under occupation by the enemy.
-In August 1780, Benedict Arnold approached Varick about joining his staff at his newly appointed position as commanding officer of West Point (then an active military instillation) as his aide-de-camp and inspector-general.
+Varick briefly resumed his private practice in law, which proved challenging in his politically volatile hometown of New York City—which was under occupation by the enemy.
+In August 1780, Benedict Arnold approached Varick about joining Arnold's staff at his newly appointed position as commanding officer of West Point (then an active military installation) as his aide-de-camp and inspector-general.

 Within three months, Arnold's treason was discovered and he fled to British territory.
-Varick, along with David Franks, were arrested.
+Varick, along with David Franks, was arrested.
 Varick had been ill in bed when informed both of Arnold's treason and his own arrest.
 Contemporary reports described Varick as spending several days on the edge of madness about Arnold's defection.
 Despite Arnold writing to Washington personally to say that his aides were not complicit, both Varick and Franks were detained by Washington as a precautionary measure.
-After a court of inquiry completed its investigation, they found Varick not guilty, and delivered the following:
+After a court of inquiry completed its investigation, it found Varick not guilty (as did a separate court martial find Franks), and delivered the following:

 “That Lieutenant Colonel Varick’s conduct with respect to the base Peculations and Treasonable Practices of the late General Arnold is not only unimpeachable but think him entitled (throughout every part of his conduct) to a degree of Merit that does him great honor as an Officer and particularly distinguishes him as a sincere Friend to his Country…”